Bylaws

 Section 3.
 The Board shall have the following duties and responsibilities:

-3. It may appoint a separate executive officer from other than the membership of the Board, with or without salary, and if with salary, fix that salary and other conditions of employment.
-The Board shall determine the individual's duties and define their authority to act for the Board.
+3. The Board may appoint a separate Executive Director from other than the membership of the Board, with or without salary, and if with salary, fix that salary and other conditions

-4. It shall provide for the planning, execution, financing, and evaluation of CLAG projects and programs, either independently or through the membership, or through other qualified and specially appointed persons, within budgetary limitations.
+1. The Board shall provide for the planning, execution, financing, and evaluation of CLAG projects and programs, either independently or through the membership, or through other qualified and specially appointed persons, within budgetary limitations.

-5. It may establish, or cause to be established, such ancillary or auxiliary organizations as shall be deemed consistent with or necessary to the purpose of CLAG.
+2. The Board may establish, or cause to be established, such ancillary or auxiliary organizations as shall be deemed consistent with or necessary to the purpose of CLAG.

 Article III.
 Officers

 Section 1.
-The Officers of the Board, and concurrently of CLAG, shall be a Chairperson and a Vice-Chairperson who shall both be Directors, a Secretary, a Treasurer, an Executive Director, an Editor of the Journal of Latin American Geography, an editor of the CLAG Newsletter, and a Webmaster and Listserv Manager, who need not be Directors and may be one person.
+The Officers of the Board, and concurrently of CLAG, shall be a Chairperson and a Vice-Chairperson; a Secretary, a Treasurer, an Executive Director, an Editor (or Co-Editors) of the Journal of Latin American Geography, an editor of the CLAG Newsletter, a Social Media Coordinator, and a Communications Coordinator, who need not be Directors.
 The Board may appoint such other officers, committees, and agents as it shall deem necessary, who shall hold their offices for such terms and shall exercise such powers and perform such duties as determined by the Board.
-The officers shall be eligible for re-election.

 Section 2.
-The Chairperson and Vice-Chairperson shall be elected for a term of two years by a mail or electronic ballot of the Board and shall serve from July 1 to June 30 of the corresponding year.
+The Chairperson and Vice-Chairperson shall be elected for a term of two years by electronic ballot of the Board and shall serve from July 1 to June 30 of the corresponding year.
 The Secretary and Treasurer shall be appointed by the Chairperson and shall serve concurrently with the Chairperson and Vice-Chairperson during their term in office.
-Officers of CLAG shall hold office until their successors are elected.
-Offices which fall vacant during the year shall be filled for the balance of the year by special election at the next Board meeting after the vacancy has occurred.
+The officers shall be eligible for re-election or re-appointment.
+Officers of CLAG shall hold office until their successors are elected or appointed.
+Elected offices which fall vacant during the year shall be filled for the balance of the term by special election as soon as practicable following the vacancy.

 Section 3.
 Powers and Duties of Officers

 • Vice-Chairperson: The Vice-Chairperson of the Board of Directors is nominated and elected from the Board's membership to serve a two-year term of office.
-The Vice-Chairperson performs the duties and exercises the powers of the Chairperson in the absence or disability of the Chairperson.
+The ViceChairperson performs the duties and exercises the powers of the Chairperson in the absence or disability of the Chairperson.
 Traditionally, the Vice-Chairperson of the Board becomes Chairperson of the Board upon completion of the latter's term of office.

-• Secretary: The Secretary is a member of the Board of Directors whose duties are the following: 1) to give notice of all meetings of the Board in accord with the provisions of the By-Laws or as required by law and shall keep minutes of such meetings; 2) be responsible for the corporate records of CLAG other than those of a financial nature, and have custody of the Seal of the Corporation and see that it is affixed to all documents requiring the Seal; 3) keep a register of all members of the Board, and perform all duties which usually pertain to the office of Secretary and such other duties as may be assigned by the Chairperson and by the Board.
+• Secretary: The duties of the Secretary are: 1) to prepare minutes of such meetings; 2) to perform all duties which usually pertain to the office of Secretary and such other duties as may be assigned by the Chairperson and by the Board.
 The Secretary serves a three-year renewable term.

-• Treasurer: The duties of the Treasurer include: 1) to hold organization financial records and oversee the principal bank account; 2) to make payments as requested by the Executive Director or the Chairperson; 3) to have custody of CLAG funds and securities, keeping a full and accurate account of receipts and disbursements of CLAG, and deposit all monies and other valuable effects in the name and to the credit of CLAG in such depositories as may be designated by the Board; and 4) to maintain CLAG's tax-exempt status as a 503(c)(3) organization by submitting required information (e.g., form 990) to the Internal Revenue Service in a timely manner; 5) serve as Chair of the Finance Committee, which shall produce a two-year budget proposal for Board consideration at the Board's annual meeting.
-The Treasurer shall disburse the funds of CLAG as may be ordered by the Board, taking the proper voucher for each disbursement, and shall render to the Chairperson and Directors at regular meetings of the Board, or whenever they may require it, an account of all transactions as Treasurer and of the financial conditions of CLAG, following provisions in article V. The treasurer serves a renewable three-year term.
+• Treasurer: The duties of the Treasurer include: 1) to hold organization financial records and oversee the principal bank account; 2) to make payments as requested by the Executive Director or the Chairperson; 3) to have custody of CLAG funds and securities, keeping a full and accurate account of receipts and disbursements of CLAG, and deposit all monies and other valuable effects in the name and to the credit of CLAG in such depositories as may be designated by the Board; and 4) to maintain CLAG's tax-exempt status as a 503(c)(3) organization and incorporation by submitting required information (e.g., form 990) to the Internal Revenue Service and to the State of Indiana in a timely manner; 5) to serve as Chair of the Finance Committee, which shall produce a two-year budget proposal for Board consideration at the Board's annual meeting.
+The Treasurer shall disburse the funds of CLAG as may be ordered by the Board, taking the proper voucher for each disbursement, and shall render to the Chairperson and Directors at regular meetings of the Board, or whenever they may require it, an account of all transactions as Treasurer and of the financial conditions of CLAG, following provisions in article V. The Treasurer serves a renewable three-year term.

-• Editor, Journal of Latin American Geography: The Editor of the Journal is appointed by the Chairperson with the advice of the Chair of the Publications Committee.
-The Editor's duties include: 1) to edit the Journal producing three editions per year (normally in March, June and October); 2) to keep adequate records of publication transactions, under the direction of Chairman of the Board and the Chair of the Publications Committee; 3) To work closely with the Publications Committee of the Board in carrying out the organization's principal publication activities; 4) To file an annual report on the activities of the Journal with the Board of Directors and CLAG members at the annual business meeting.
+Committee.
+Editor duties include: 1) to edit the Journal producing three editions per year (normally in March, June and October); 2) to keep adequate records of publication transactions, under the direction of Chair of the Board and the Chair of the Publications Committee; 3) To work closely with the Publications Committee of the Board in carrying out the organization's principal publication activities; 4) to manage JLAG personnel with the the goal of producing quality editions with a wide diffusion; 5) To file an annual report on the activities of the Journal with the Board of Directors and CLAG members at the annual business meeting.

-• Editor, CLAG Newsletter: The Newsletter Editor's duties include: 1) to collect and/or solicit items of news and information of interest to Latin Americanist geographers for the CLAG Newsletter; 2) To publish the Newsletter two times per year; 3) To provide electronic copy of the Newsletter to the Webmaster for posting on the CLAG site.
+• Editor, CLAG Newsletter: The Newsletter Editor's duties include: 1) to collect and/or solicit items of news and information of interest to Latin Americanist geographers for the CLAG Newsletter; 2) to publish the Newsletter two times per year; 3) to provide electronic copy of the Newsletter to the Webmaster for posting on the CLAG site.

 Article IV.
 Salaries and Compensation